 When To See A Doctor

 Some causes of weight loss or weight gain are not alarming.
-For example, weight fluctuations are affected by how and when you weigh yourself.
+Your weight naturally varies throughout the day, and weight fluctuations are affected by how and when you weigh yourself.
 In such cases, there is no need to see a doctor.
 All you have to do is re-adjust and learn when and how to weigh yourself for accurate results.